marwan-kotb/Compression/README.md

-This project provides two scripts for compressing video files: one written in Laravel and one written in Python.
+This task provides two scripts for compressing video files: one written in Laravel and one written in Python.
 Both scripts use the FFMpeg library to compress the input video file and save the compressed output to a new file.

 ## Requirements